Make your own Bath Bombs with this super easy, All Natural Recipe

 - Soap or Candy Mold

-– Measuring cups & spoons
+- Bowls, Measuring Cups & Spoons

-One really cool thing about this bath bomb recipe is that the ingredients are all fairly easy to find.
-Baking soda, corn starch, oil and epsom salts can all be found at any grocery store or pharmacy.
-My grocery store even carries Essential Oils!
+One really cool thing about this homemade bath bomb recipe is that the ingredients are all very easy to find.
+Most of us have baking soda, corn starch and maybe even epsom salts in our homes, don’t we?

 At this point, I like to start combining the ingredients with my hands – just knead everything together until it starts to clump.

 If it’s too dry, add more water in very small increments i.e. 1/2 tsp at a time.
 This is also when you add more color if needed.
 You can use gloves, if you want.

 Once the mixture is well blended and holding together, fill the molds and press it down firmly.
 You want nicely compacted bath bombs that don’t fall apart.

 Now, just let everything dry for about 24 hours (or longer).
 Then you can pop your bath bombs out of the molds and store them in an airtight container.